 Southern Oregon offers some memorable fall colors destinations just beyond the California border.
 The diverse communities of the region offer a great long weekend getaway for nature, food, and wine lovers.
 Here are a few of Southern Oregon's best leaf-peeping spots:

 Applegate Valley: The agricultural and wine-making region just west of Medford, Oregon is a lovely place for a fall drive.
-In the fall, the vineyards turn to vibrant shades of red and orange, making it a great place for a wine-tasting trip--check out the Applegate Wine Trail to plan your trip.
-Food and farm lovers shouldn't miss Pennington Farms, a family-owned organic berry farm and bakery.
+In the fall, the vineyards turn to vibrant shades of red and orange, making it a great place for a wine-tasting trip.
+Food and farm lovers shouldn't miss Pennington Farms, a family-owned organic berry farm, and bakery.
 Rogue Creamery offers free guided farm tours every Friday at noon, no appointment needed.

 Historic Downtowns: The leafy historic Gold Rush-era downtowns of Jacksonville, Ashland, and Grants Pass are great places to wander on an autumn afternoon.
 The towns are filled with color-changing trees and seasonal festivals, activities, and events.